mutagen-io/mutagen/examples/docker/web-go/README.md

 mutagen project terminate
 ```

-This project uses Mutagen's `teardown` hook (defined in `mutagen.yml`) to
+This project uses Mutagen's `beforeTerminate` and `afterTerminate` hooks (see
-destroy the Docker Compose containers (and associated resources) after
+`mutagen.yml`) to tear down the Docker Compose services (and associated
-terminating synchronization and forwarding.
+resources) after terminating synchronization and forwarding.

-## Synchronization setup

-This project uses a volume that shares application code across containers.
-Because the containers need access to this code at startup, the `development`
-service snapshots the codebase into its image and then copies that snapshot to
-the shared volume the first time it runs.
-The other services wait for the
-`development` service to populate the snapshot before reaching their actual
-entry points (otherwise they wouldn't be able to start).
-Once Mutagen is
-started, it synchronizes the real working tree with this snapshot and propagates
-changes bidirectionally.